San Diego street sign

 Like the rest of the nation, San Diego doesn’t have a huge inventory of houses for sale.
 This creates inherent competition for buyers who have fewer listings to choose from.

-Will the inventory increase any time soon?
+Will the San Diego housing inventory increase any time soon?
 It seems unlikely, particularly in the arena of new houses.
 Thanks to pandemic-related supply chain issues, building supplies are difficult and costly to acquire, which slows down the rate of new homes being built.

 High Prices

 We all know that California is an expensive place to live overall, but San Diego happens to have one of the highest housing costs in the entire state.
-Earlier this year, Zillow reported that the median cost of housing in San Diego is now over $1 million.
-To put that in perspective, that is a 22.8% increase from last year.
+The median cost of housing in San Diego is now over $900,000.
+That’s down slightly from 2022, which itself was up over 20% from the year prior.

 High prices are driven by a variety of factors, including low inventory.
-Because competition is steep for buyers, sellers can set higher asking prices–and expect to receive offers above that asking price.
-While there is housing available at more affordable prices, it’s going to be difficult to gain access to San Diego’s most desirable neighborhoods.
+Because competition is steep for buyers, sellers can set higher asking prices and expect to receive offers above that asking price.
+While there is housing available at more affordable prices, it’s going to be difficult to gain access to luxury homes in San Diego, especially in the area’s most desirable neighborhoods.

 Increasing Interest Rates